Join an adoption info webinar! Register Now →

 Education

 Education in China is free and compulsory until the ninth grade, but families still face a lot of costs to educate their children.
-These include books, uniforms, supplies and “supplementary” classroom costs.
+These include books, uniforms, supplies and supplementary classroom fees.
 Many families also live in rural or mountainous areas without access to a nearby school.
 For these families, their only option is to pay room and board for their child to attend a boarding school far from home.
 Collectively, these fees can overwhelm families living in poverty and cause children to drop out of school early.

 smiling girl with Down syndrome waiting to be adopted